BigSoftVideo/DOTE/media-manager.md

 [![Projection](images/media/projection.png)](images/media/projection.png)

 - Audio only formats can be imported as well.
-    In that case, the video panel will be empty.
+    In that case, the Media Player panel will be empty.
     - Audio formats supported include `WAV`, `MP3`, `OGG`.
     - Mono and stereo tracks are supported at present (not ambisonic).